Akarsh3053/Intersections-API-turfJS/README.md

 - Create a new POST request.
 - Set the request URL to http://localhost:3000/api/intersections.
 - Add the Authorization header with the value as password.
-- In the request body, provide a GeoJSON linestring in the following format:
+- In the request body, provide a GeoJSON line string in the following format:
 ```bash
 {
   "type": "LineString",